sagar-46/LeetCode/Easy/README.md

 283.Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
 Note that you \
 &ensp; &emsp;must do this in-place without making a copy of the array.

+349.Given two integer arrays nums1 and nums2, return an array of their intersection.
+Each element in the result must be unique and you may \
+&ensp; &emsp;return the result in any order.

 412.Given an integer n, return a string array answer (1-indexed) where: \
 &ensp; &emsp;answer[i] == "FizzBuzz" if i is divisible by 3 and 5. \
 &ensp; &emsp;answer[i] == "Fizz" if i is divisible by 3. \